zapabob/ROCm/docs/conceptual/ai-pytorch-inception.md

     print(tf._version__) r
     ```

-3. Load the dataset from the available internal libraries to analyze and train a neural network upon the MNIST Fashion Dataset.
+3. Load the dataset from the available internal libraries to analyze and train a neural network upon the Fashion-MNIST dataset.
 Loading the dataset returns four NumPy arrays.
 The model uses the training set arrays, train_images and train_labels, to learn.

 4. The model is tested against the test set, test_images, and test_labels arrays.